fwisard/odobenix/README.md

 Default values may be changed by editing the configuration section at the top of the file.

+##twila
+Twila stands for "That's What I'd Log/Answer", and aims to train your head copying skills.
+Type 'q' to quit.

+    usage: twila [-h] [-d] [-f FREQ] [-x] [-a] [-s SPEED] [-c CAT]

+    Trains your CW skills by giving you short sentences and waiting for an answer or a log entry with the most important info.
+Examples: - It says "name hr is bob", you should enter "bob" - It asks "pse rpt age", you should answer with your age. - It says "ant is mag loop on the roof", you should enter "mag loop".

+    optional arguments:
+      -h, --help  show this help message and exit
+      -d          debug mode
+      -f FREQ     frequency (300-1400) (default: 400)
+      -x          enable strict mode
+      -a          ask questions too
+      -s SPEED    speed in wpm (5-100) (default: 18) -c CAT      focus on only one category (rst,name)

 ## ...
 More to come...